acutario/frankt/README.md

 You can learn more about how Frankt works by taking a look at our [concepts guide](https://hexdocs.pm/frankt/concepts.html).

-For more complex examples with different actions, form submissions and i18n take a look at our [getting started guide](https://hexdocs.pm/frankt/getting-started.html).
+For more complex examples with different actions, form submissions and i18n take a look at our [examples](https://hexdocs.pm/frankt/examples.html).

 ## Installing Frankt